ay5710/MLOps/README.md

 - - *Avoiding running too many scripts in parallel*
   - *Manage script duration to avoid launching a script for a movie if one is still running (especially if a new movie with many reviews has been added)*
 - *Move backups to the scheduler*
-- Have different logs per movie => need to create another log generator and pass the one to use as an argument to db and IMDb classes
+- Have different logs per movie => need to create another log generator and pass the one to use as an argument to `PostgreSQLDatabase` and `IMDb` classes

 ### Sentiment analysis
 We want to determine the opinions expressed in the reviews regarding 5 main features of the movies: